 Highlands Winery dates back to its days of being owned by another Napa winery, Freemark Abbey.
 It was sold in 2005 and today it is privately held by two partners, Paul Seagus and Dave Cofran, both Napa wine industry veterans.
-Dave (who we met with at his home) has a long history in the wine industry dating back over 40 years.
-He is a graduate of UC Davis during the mid 1960’s from a class that produced industry pioneer winemakers for Napa including Justin Meyer (Silver Oak Cellars), Rick Forman (Forman Vineyards) and Nils Venge.
+Dave (who we met with at his home) has a long history in the wine industry dating back over 45 years.
+He is a graduate of UC Davis during the mid 1960’s from a class that produced industry pioneer winemakers for Napa including Justin Meyer (Silver Oak Cellars), Ric Forman (Forman Vineyards) and Nils Venge ( Saddleback Cellars and Envy Winery).
 Dave worked as General Manager at Silver Oak Cellars for almost 20 years before retiring.
-We visited with Dave for a review of another winery he was involved in called Strata.
+We also visited with Dave for a review of another winery he was involved in called Strata.

 Paul worked as an executive at IBM in the early 1970’s, had a desire to get into the wine industry, but had very little wine related knowledge.
 He acquired Napa property, planted vineyards, took viticulture classes and in a relatively short amount of time his vineyards were being highly coveted by select wineries including Chateau Montelena, Joseph Phelps and Robert Mondavi.

-The focus of Highlands is fairly specific, a 100% varietal Cabernet Sauvignon and Zinfandel each year, always from two select vineyards on Howell Mountain.
+The initial focus of Highlands was fairly specific, a 100% varietal Cabernet Sauvignon and Zinfandel each year, always from two select vineyards on Howell Mountain.
 Incidentally Howell Mountain was the first AVA within Napa, formed in 1983; today there are 16 AVA’s with Coombsville being the newest and probably the last for some time.
+Production has somewhat expanded and today they also produce a Merlot, Pinot Noir and a Zinfandel.

 One of their vineyards deserves special mention.
-It is the Black Sears vineyard and is highly sought after by those in the know who produce Zinfandel & Cabernet Sauvignon (try D Cubed, Turley etc).
-There are only several other vineyard in Napa County higher than this one; the uppermost part of this vineyards sits and an elevation of about 2400 feet; it is completely organically farmed.
-These old vines are head pruned.
+It is the Black Sears vineyard and is highly sought after by those in the know who produce Zinfandel & Cabernet Sauvignon (D Cubed, Turley etc).
+There are only several other vineyards in Napa County higher than this one; the uppermost part of this vineyards sits and an elevation of just under 2,500 feet; the vines are completely organically farmed and the older vines are still head-pruned.
+This is also a unique site because it is one of the few places in Napa Valley where on an extremely clear day one can look far to the east and see the tops of the Sierra Nevada mountains (parts of Howell Mountain and Atlas Peak are the best places in all of Napa to enjoy these stellar views of the Sierra).

 The other vineyard they source from is Beatty Ranch which is located at about 1800 feet (also in Howell Mountain).
 This vineyard is source for the oldest Zinfandel grapes on Howell Mountain.
-Howell Mountain has long been known for producing top quality Zinfandel and today there are still a number of Zinfandel producers and vineyards in this AVA.
+Two parts of the Napa Valley are known for producing Zinfandel – Calistoga and Howell Mountain; today there are still a number of Zinfandel producers and vineyards in this sub appellation.

 NOTE: Last we heard, the wines may be selectively available for tasting at the Fairwinds Estate tasting room along the Silverado Trail (just south of the town of Calistoga).